MicrosoftDocs/azure-media-services/media-services/latest/migrate-v-2-v-3-migration-setup.md

 ## Create a new media services account for testing

-Follow the quickstart steps for [setting up your environment](setup-azure-subscription-how-to.md?tabs=portal) using the Azure portal.
-Select API access and service principal authentication to generate a new Azure AD application ID and secrets for use with this test account.
+Find your [tenant and subscription ids](/azure/azure-portal/get-subscription-tenant-id) in the portal and [create a Media Services account](account-create-how-to.md).
+Then, select API access and service principal authentication to generate a new Azure AD application ID and secrets for use with this test account.

 [Create a media services account](account-create-how-to.md?tabs=portal).
 [Get credentials to access Media Services API](access-api-howto.md?tabs=portal).